AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Manage the ApsaraDB for MongoDB balancer.md

     **Note:**

-    -   <start-time\>: the start time in HH:MM format in UTC time, where the value range of HH is 00 to 23 and that of MM is 00 to 59.
+    -   <start-time\>: the beginning of the time range.
+Specify the time in the HH:MM format \(the local time of the specified region\).
+The valid values for HH: 00 to 23.
+The valid values for MM: 00 to 59.
-    -   <stop-time\>: the end time in HH:MM format in UTC time, where the value range of HH is 00 to 23 and that of MM is 00 to 59.
+    -   <stop-time\>: the end time of the time range.
+Specify the time in the HH:MM format \(the local time of the specified region\).
+The valid values for HH: 00 to 23.
+The valid values for MM: 00 to 59.
     You can run the `sh.status()` command to check the active time window of the balancer.
 For example, the following command output shows that the active time window of the balancer is 01:00 to 03:00.

     ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4130276951/p34738.png)